 “building skill solutions”

-The Construction Training Centre equips people with the skills they need for the future, to develop the Queensland building and construction industry with the highest quality workforce and specialist knowledge.
+To enable people to acquire the skills they need for the future and to develop the Queensland building & construction industry with the highest quality workforce.

 Honesty, integrity and transparency

 Innovation and leadership

 Promotion of a safety culture